anshull-saxena/2D_Floor_Planner/README.md

    ```

 2. **Open the project in your IDE.**
-   - If you are using Apache NetBeans, open the project directory from the IDE.
+   - If you are using VsCode, open the project directory from the IDE.

 3. **Build the project.**
    - In your IDE, build the project to resolve dependencies and compile the code.